-The parameters are made up of two 16-bit registers (except the Watchdog Value (ms) which is a single 16-bit register, see the Watchdog timeout [82] register on page 53).
-For such reason only the start address appears under the ADDR. column.
-To read -for instance- the 114 Number of Revolutions item, you must read the register at the address 114 (MSWord) and the register at the address 115 (LSWord).
+The parameters are made up of two 16-bit registers.
+For such reason only the first register appears under the INDEX column.
+To read -for instance- the 115 Number of Revolutions item (see Number of revolutions [115-116] on page 65), you must read the register at the address 114 (MSWord) and the register at the address 115 (LSWord).